Day One of public impeachment hearings puts pressure on moderate Dems

 "I'm not waking up in the morning looking for some golden poll," Slotkin said, insisting that she would analyze all testimony carefully in the coming days.

+Reports have emerged that, should Trump be impeached by a majority vote in the House, Senate Republicans might hold a lengthy trial to "scramble" the 2020 Democratic presidential primary -- including by requiring several of the contenders to remain in Washington to handle the trial.
+Trump is all but certain to be acquitted by the GOP-controlled Senate in the event of impeachment, given that a two-thirds vote is required in the Senate to remove the president.

-For the first time, the Democrats' case for President Trump’s impeachment streamed from Americans' TVs earlier in the day, including the previously undisclosed contention that he was overheard asking about political "investigations" that he demanded from Ukraine in trade for military aid.
+For the first time, the Democrats' case for Trump’s impeachment streamed from Americans' TVs earlier in the day, including the previously undisclosed contention that he was overheard asking about political "investigations" that he demanded from Ukraine in trade for military aid.

 WATCH: SCHIFF CUTS OFF GOP CONGRESSWOMAN WHO BRINGS UP HIS 'PARODY' CALL